erik1066/fast-csv/README.md

 ### Ease of use by developers

-The library is meant to be super easy to use by developers.
+The library is meant to be simple and easy to use by developers.
 It's one function call in one class:

 ```cs
 CsvValidator validator = new CsvValidator();